lblod/delta-consumer/README.md

 ## Tutorials

-### I have a consumer configured in an existing stack and just want it to start consuming.
+### I cloned an existing stack and just want it to start consuming.
 I have no clue how.

+Always ensure your migrations ran!

-Can you try to put the following in your `docker-compose.override.yml` file?
+Then you can try to put the following in your `docker-compose.override.yml` file?
 ```yaml
   the-name-of-the-consumer:
     environment: